capeprivacy/documentation/docs/libraries/cape-python/transformations.md

     min: <int or float>
     max: <int or float>
     # Optional.
 The base number to initialize the random number generator.
+    # Pandas only (Spark does not currently support seeding)
     seed: <int>
 ```